 This paved the way for individual states to legalize both retail and online sports betting.
 The reversal of PASPA led to several states launching legal online sports betting.
 New Jersey holds the spot as the top-earning state in the US market.

 An upward trend in mobile sports betting is emerging in states like New Jersey and Pennsylvania.
 In both states, mobile sports wagering accounts for more than 80 percent of the total sports betting handle for the state.
-Online sportsbooks appear poised to thrive in the US, as bettors enjoy the convenience and ease of access of betting on mobile apps.
+Online sportsbooks appear poised to thrive in the US, as bettors enjoy the convenience and ease of access to betting on mobile apps.

 Biggest Online Sportsbook Brands